dhivya-shreetha-s/room-rent-project/README.md

 **Technologies Used**

-#React# – Frontend library for building the user interface.
+React – Frontend library for building the user interface.

-*TypeScript*– Provides type safety and better maintainability.
+TypeScript– Provides type safety and better maintainability.

 Vite – Development tool for fast builds and live reload.